ricmclaughlin/ricmclaughlin.github.com/_posts/2017-04-24-devops-pro-autoscaling.md

 ### Custom Health Checks

 Using the API a skilled developer can create a custom health check that might give a more accurate picture of instance health.

+### AutoScaling Metrics

+GroupMinSize
+GroupMaxSize
+GroupDesired

+GroupInServiceInstances
+GroupPendingInstances
+GroupTerminatingInstance
+GroupStandbyInstances
+GroupTotalInstances

+## Scaling Policies

+These little guys change the capacity of an Auto Scaling group using a ScalingAdjustment.
+There are three different adjustment types:

+- ChangeInCapacity - increment or de-increment by a nymber of instances

+- ExactCapacity - set a new capacity explicitly

+- PercentChangeInCapacity - percentage change

+### Scaling Policy Types

+Simple Scaling - single scaling adjustment; have cooldown;

+Step Scaling - scale based on size of alarm breach; no cooldown; don't lock group; continuously evaluated; instance warmup

+## Auto Scaling Group Properties